randall-coding/opensupports-docker/tutorial.md

 ```

 ## Deploying Acorn
-Now that we have your secret file we can deploy your server from a pre-made image with just a click.
+Now that we have our secret file we can deploy our server from a pre-made image with just a click.

 [CLICK HERE](link) to deploy.
 You should see a screen like the one below.